issyugk3/issyugk3.github.io/content/authors/admin/_index.md

     summary: |
       I have been self-studying Japanese for over 1.5 years and recently took the Japanese-Language Proficiency Test (JLPT) at level N1, administered by the Japan Foundation and Japan Educational Exchanges and Services (JF & JEES) and successfully passed the exam.
 This is a proof of my study experience.

-  - title: Second Prize in Enterprise Proposition Category
+  - title: Second Prize in 15th National Enterprise Proposition Category
     date: '2024-08-08'
     awarder: 15th China College Students' Service Outsourcing Innovation and Entrepreneurship Competition
     icon: competition
     summary: |
       Secured the Second Prize in the enterprise proposition category at a national-level competition.
 Our project focused on "A32 Challenge: Intelligent Annotation and Enhancement Simulator for Image Data Based on Large Models."
 I was responsible for software development using PyQt.
+Optimized the software with threads system.

 ---